 So it’s all fine for remote teams to find tools that let them collaborate wherever they are, but what about personal productivity?
 Sure, working remotely means freedom from office distractions but how can you motivate yourself and improve focus when you’re sitting in your pajamas at home?

-Check out these productivity apps to find tools that can boost your personal productivity and in turn, contribute to the overall remote team productivity.
+Check out these best productivity apps to find tools that can boost your personal productivity and in turn, contribute to the overall remote team productivity.

 The number one distraction for anyone working on a computer is the internet.
 Unfortunately, collaborating remotely often means you can’t turn this off.
 But there are ways to banish the most time-consuming blackholes from your screen.